-What is AMPL API?
+What are AMPL APIs?

 programming language.
 All model generation and solver interaction is handled directly by AMPL, which leads to